The American Dream Created Anna Nicole Smith — And Then It Killed Her

 As far as anyone knew, he hadn’t made any sound or sign of struggle during the night.
 Anna had simply woken up, and found that he wasn’t breathing.
 He was 20 years old, and his cause of death was ruled to be combined drug toxicity.
 It was the same cause of death that would be listed when his mother died, just five months later.

-Anna Nicole and Daniel at the Naked Gun 33⅓ premiere, 1994 (left), and joking around as they leave leave the federal courthouse in Los Angeles, 1999 (right).
+Anna Nicole and Daniel at the Naked Gun 33⅓ premiere, 1994 (left), and joking around as they leave the federal courthouse in Los Angeles, 1999 (right).

 When Anna Nicole Smith died on Feb.
 8, 2007, at the age of 39, she was suffering from both a painful infection and 105-degree fever, both caused by abscesses she had developed after injecting herself with vitamins and growth hormones, which she had hoped would help her lose weight.
 She was taking Klonopin, Ativan, and Valium, and sucked liquid sleeping medication from a baby’s bottle.
 She was so grief-stricken after Daniel’s death that she found herself unable to care for Dannielynn.
 For years now, she had been unable to do the things necessary to be “Anna Nicole.”
 Now, simply being had become impossible.